MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [Block process creations originating from PSExec and WMI commands](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference?view=o365-worldwide#block-process-creations-originating-from-psexec-and-wmi-commands)
 - [Block persistence through WMI event subscription](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference?view=o365-worldwide#block-persistence-through-wmi-event-subscription)

-If `true` MDA Attack Surface Reduction rules (mentioned above) will be configured in block mode.
+If `true`, MDA Attack Surface Reduction rules (mentioned above) will be configured in **block mode**.

-If `false` MDA Attack Surface Reduction rules (mentioned above) will be configured in audit mode only, allowing you to evaluate the possible impact if the rules were enabled in block mode.
+If `false`, MDA Attack Surface Reduction rules (mentioned above) will be configured in **audit mode** only, allowing you to evaluate the possible impact if the rules were enabled in block mode.

-If `null` MDA ASR rules are not configured, effectively disabling the rules.
+If `null`, MDA Attack Surface Reduction rules will not managed by the GPO, effectively disabling the rules.

 > [!IMPORTANT]
 > System Center Configuration Manager (SCCM) client and Distribution Point (DP)